Warning: This is a long-ass read. Don’t have the time to read all the post now? Download it as a PDF here.

-The key takeaway here is to focus your offer on proffering solutions to your customers.
+The key takeaway is to focus your offer on proffering solutions to your customers.

-Once, you’re set on these two things, you can now move ahead with creating your lead magnet for your email list.
+Once you’re set on these two things, you can create your lead magnet for your email list.

 Prepping to start building an email list fast – A handy checklist.

-So, these are like the nuts and bolts of every task you need to smash before implementing any of the list building ideas.
+So, these are like the nuts and bolts of every task you need to smash before implementing any list-building ideas.

 Of course, we know building a list can be overwhelming.
 There are so many things you’ll have to do – so many moving parts that need your attention.

 You don’t want to wonder whether you’re missing anything.
-So, let these handy, well-laid out checklist help you keep track of your progress as you prepare to start your email list building campaign.
+So, let these handy, well-laid-out checklists help you keep track of your progress as you prepare to start your email list-building campaign.

 Set your objective